🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 The Labour Bureau collects retail prices for select items in the CPI-AL basket from randomly selected villages across India.
 The prices are collected from local markets and shops during the middle of every month.
 Around 1280 markets and shops are covered in the price collection.
 The prices collected relate to the preceding month.
 For example, the prices collected in the middle of July would relate to the month of June.
 Based on these prices, the Labor Bureau calculates the changes in prices month-on-month as well as year-on-year.
 This forms the basis for calculating the CPI-AL every month.

 Trends in CPI-AL provide insights into the economic conditions facing agricultural laborers.
 For instance, high food inflation adversely impacts agricultural laborers who spend a large portion of their income on food.
 The CPI-AL usually rises at a faster pace than the national CPI due to the higher weight of food items.
-The government uses movements in CPI-AL to determine minimum wage rates for agricultural workers.
-It is also used to calculate the Dearness Allowance payable to government employees as a relief for inflation.
+The government uses movements in CPI-AL for determining minimum wage rates for agricultural workers.
+It is also used for calculating Dearness Allowance payable to government employees as a relief for inflation.

 3. CPI for Rural Labourer (RL)